ninivert/ParticleAccelerator/docs/Classes/Vector3D.md

 v2; // Vector3D(1, 2, -6)
 ```

-You can assign the parameters of a vector to another without copying it.
+You can assign the parameters of a vector to another without copying it (by default).

 ## Norm and normalization